- Grandparents can bless the lives of

-- When the elderly and children come together, it creates an environment of warmth and tenderness, as the elderly share their wisdom (and often patience to be able to be around little children).
+- When the elderly and children come together, it creates an environment of warmth and tenderness, as the elderly share their wisdom and love.

 Grandparents – God’s Gift to Children

 - Grandparents are in a unique position in the family circle to provide a great service.
 With healthy, traditional families becoming an endangered species, grandparents can be positive contributors in the lives of their own grandchildren, as well as helping children whose grandparents live far away.
 Be an anchor in a world of shifting values.